etoews/etoews.github.io/_posts/2017-06-19-principles-for-a-successful-developer-workshop.md

 Put everyone on the same page by starting out with some slides on the basics of your pre-requisites.
 At the very least it will set a common terminology for the rest of the workshop.
 Do "hands up" surveys of the audience by asking them what they know about the technologies already and adjust emphasis accordingly.

 One of the best ways to know your audience as the workshop progresses is the Sticky Notes technique.
 It's a great way for you to see how your audience is doing visually and for them to provide feedback.
-You can read more about it from Software Carpentry's ["What Are the Sticky Notes For?"](http://software-carpentry.org/workshops/operations.html#sign-in).
+You can read more about it from Software Carpentry's ["Sticky Notes"](https://swcarpentry.github.io/swc-releases/2017.02/instructor-training/15-practices/#other-practices).

 ### <a name="share-your-content-first"></a>Share Your Content First